Phil of the Future

 Phil of the Future is an American science fiction comedy television series that originally aired on Disney Channel for two seasons from June 18, 2004, to August 19, 2006.
-It was created by Douglas Tuber and Tim Maile and produced by 2121 Productions.
-It follows a family from the future who gets stranded in the 21st century when their time machine breaks down.
+Created by Douglas Tuber and Tim Maile, the series was produced by 2121 Productions, a division of Brookwell McNamara Entertainment.
+The series follows a family from the year 2121 who become stranded in the present day when their rented time machine breaks down during a vacation.
+It was filmed in single-camera format at Occidental Studios in Los Angeles.

+The series received nominations from the Directors Guild of America, the Writers Guild of America, and the Young Artist Awards during its run.
+It has been available to stream on Disney+ since the platform's launch on November 12, 2019.